PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/dynamically-sized-paper/+page.md

 ## That's it!
-Woho! 🥳 Now you know how to use images in your BagaWork apps, goor work!
+Woho! 🥳 Now you know how to use images in your BagaWork apps, good work!